Here are 8 things to do in Aspen other than ski.

 We park in a small lot by the river.
 The wind is rough, heavy and cutting.
 Flakes of snow tornado down, blanketing the green overlay in a sheer white.

-I kick my boots against the frost-tinted grass – my non-ski boots, by the way, are a long, black pair of faux leather that completely boost my chances of running through a unique list of things to do in Aspen, Colorado.
+I kick my boots against the frost-tinted grass – my non-ski boots, by the way, are a long, black pair of faux leather that completely boost my chances of running through a unique list of things to do in Aspen, Colorado beyond skiing.

-Did you enjoy this list of the top 8 things to do in Aspen?
-Let me know in the comments below and tell me all your favorite things to do in Aspen, Colorado.
+Did you enjoy this list of the top 8 things to do in Aspen besides ski?
+Let me know in the comments below about all your favorite things to do in Aspen other than ski.